Cheeden/tp/docs/UserGuide.md

 title: User Guide
 ---

-TutorTrack is a **desktop app for managing student contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, TutorTrack can help you track lesson plans, assignments, deadlines, and student progress more efficiently faster than traditional GUI apps.
+TutorTrack is a centralised tool to manage lesson plans, assignments, deadlines and learning progress based on student contacts in one streamlined system.
+Built for tutors with many students, TutorTrack helps reduce time spent on administrative tasks and simplifies preparation of progress updates for parents.
+With that, tutors are empowered to focus on what matters most – marking, giving feedback, and creating target resources for students.

 * Table of Contents
 {:toc}